Pedestrian

 A sign in Belo Horizonte, Brazil, directing pedestrians to an overpass for safe crossing.

-A pedestrian is a person traveling on foot, by wheelchair or with other mobility aids.
+A pedestrian is a person traveling on foot (walking or running), by wheelchair or with other mobility aids.
 Streets and roads often have a designated footpath for pedestrian traffic, called the sidewalk in North American English, the pavement in British English, and the footpath in Australian, Indian and New Zealand English.
 There are also footpaths not associated with thoroughfares; these include rural paths and urban short cuts.

 Historically, walking has been the main way people get around.
 In the early use of the word, pedestrian meant a "professional walker", or somebody who held a record for speed or endurance.
 With the advent of cars, it started to be used as an opposite: somebody who is not riding or driving.

 As walking is a healthy and sustainable mode of transport, there are efforts to make cities more walkable.
 For instance, by creating wider sidewalks, a pedestrian network, or restricting motor vehicles in city centres.
 Pedestrians are vulnerable and can be injured, for example when crossing thoroughfares.
 The rise of SUVs has decreased safety for pedestrians.